Terms and Conditions

 3.2 The Business reserves the right to allocate work internally to team members, contractors, or subcontractors to ensure efficient and timely delivery.

-3.3 The Client acknowledges that team-based delivery does not reduce the value, quality, or fulfillment of the services, and the Business remains responsible for overall service delivery.
+3.3 The Client acknowledges that team-based delivery does not reduce the value, quality, or fulfilment of the services, and the Business remains responsible for overall service delivery.

 4. Offer Types & Specific Terms